 The other Swedish trade partner, focusing on, for example, Medtech injection moulding, assembly and finishing, has until now done the attachment of parts manually before painting.
 In the solution of Kaptas, manual work is substituted by an effective automation line with a machine vision.
 The quick exchange time on the line is a critical factor.
 The Swedish company produces components for international markets with millions of pieces per year.

 Power of cluster

-Manager Kari Sinkkonen reminds that a central accelerator in export deals is a regional pharma/medtech knowledge cluster.
+In both Swedish deals, the core knowledge of Kaptas – flexible and scalable production concept – became the decisive factor.
+Production Manager Kari Sinkkonen reminds that a central accelerator in export deals is a regional pharma/medtech knowledge cluster.

 “One should be at the helm”

 The Managing Director of Kaptas, Pertti Tykkyläinen describes cooperation with the Swedish customers as fluent and running.
 Quick reaction and flexibility towards organizing an introductory visit for the Swedish delegation gave a positive impression for the customer.